wsydney76/craft-theme4/README.md

 * Run `php craft migrate/all`
 * Run `php craft main/init` Sets up things you will always need.

-Tip: On Windows you can run `.\install` to perform all steps at once.
+Tip: To setup quick demo projects On Windows you can run `.\install` to perform all steps at once.
+See `setup-temp.php` for conventions.

 ## Install with Craft Nitro